Dungeons-of-Kathallion/Bane-Of-Wargs/.github/CONTRIBUTING.md

   - You shouldn't worry about that checks too much

 ## Merging Pull Requests
 When you merge a pull request, please `Squash Merge`, remove commit listing, use the [naming convention](#naming-conventions), and add extra details if necessary.
 You do not have to use the name of a PR in the commit name.
 Note that before merging, every github action checks must be passing.
+If the PR you're merging updates the `GAME_SOURCE_CODE_VERSION` and `GAME_DATA_VERSION` constants in the `main.py` class, please specify it in the commit description.